 Our programme examines both the wider issues of governance of the world economy and the specific legal issues arising from various types of international business transactions.
 You’ll gain a working knowledge of practical legal problems, but the course is equally suitable if you are seeking to embark on an academic career in Law.

 Entry Requirements: 2:i undergraduate degree (or equivalent) in Law or a related Social Sciences discipline with significant legal content

-Band B, IELTS 7.0
+English Language: IELTS 7.0